Nautam Bhatt: Education and career

-In 1969 he was awarded the prestigious Padma Shri Award by Indian President Zakir Hussain for his great work in the field of "Science and Engineering".
+In 1969 he was awarded the prestigious Padma Shri Award by Indian President Zakir Husain for his great work in the field of "Science and Engineering".

 Dr. Bhatt designed the acoustics for several theatres and auditoriums in India, including the Odeon and Sheila Cinemas in New Delhi and the Legislative Assembly Hall in Gandhinagar, Gujarat.
 He was also a founding member of the Bharatiya Kala Kendra, New Delhi.